inner-clarity/InnerSight/docs/chantaje_emocional.md

-# When Love is Conditioned on Conformity
+﻿# When Love is Conditioned on Conformity

 ## Academic Introduction

-Some faithful members report feeling that their belonging, love, or acceptance in their family or congregation depends on abandoning certain emotional regulation needs.
+Some faithful members report feeling that their belonging, love, or acceptance in their family or congregation depends on abandoning certain [emotional regulation](https://inner-clarity.github.io/ClearPath/en/prenc) needs.
 Although these dynamics usually arise from good intentions—such as the desire to help or protect—they can have negative consequences on mental health, faith, and relationships.

 This document explains, from a clinical perspective, why it is important to minister without imposing conditions, and how unconditional support strengthens both the individual and the community.